January - Formation of ERA Coalition: Georgia Council for the ERA. Peg Nugent, Linda Evans, Anne Deeley, and Nancy Shofner represented ACTION

 Non-Traditional Career Day:

-March 22-23 - ACTION sponsored and helped to host first National Women's Political Caucus Conference in the Southeast.
+March 22-23 - ACTION sponsored and helped to host the first National Women's Political Caucus Conference in the Southeast.
 At this conference, the Georgia Women's Political Caucus was established.

 June 2 and September 29 - GWPC and ACTION partnered two "get-togethers" to meet with organizations from across the state to discuss women's issues.